rmolinari/rpeg/README.md

 fn` takes the captures made by patt and passes them as arguments to fn.
 Then the values returned by fn become the captures of the expression.

-Lua is better than Ruby at distinguishing between a multiple return values and a single return value that is an array.
+Lua is better than Ruby at distinguishing between multiple return values and a single return value that is an array.
 In RPeg, returns from function in contexts like this are treated as follows:

 - `[1, 2, 3]`: multiple captures, 1, 2, 3.
   - this is the natural interpretation as it's the standard way that a Ruby function returns multiple values
 - `[[1, 2, 3]]`: a single capture that is the array `[1, 2, 3]`.
-- nil: indicates no captures
+- nil: no captures
   - even if the function says something like "return nil", the capture code has no way to distinguish between that and a function that returns nothing
 - `[nil]`: a single capture with value nil
   - the weirdest case, but I don't see an alternative
 - otherwise, the single value returned by the function is the single captured value.

+But see #3 and #4.

 Other approaches have been tried and haven't worked well in practice.
-TODO: consider using some sort of Maybe monad (but we need to distinguish `Some(nil)` - nil has been captured as a value - and `None` - there was no capture.)

 ## Other Differences Between RPeg and LPeg